PottierLoic/VBoy/ROADMAP.md

 # Roadmap

+Rename / rework the register file, specifically the Instruction part that resolve the enums problems

 Implement the following cpu instructions that act on register data:

 - [ ] ADD (add to a) - add the value of the target to the a register